rclone/rclone/docs/content/overview.md

 ### Move ###

 Used when moving/renaming an object on the same remote.
-This is known as a server side move of a file.
+This is known as a server-side move of a file.
 This is used in `rclone move` if the server doesn't support `DirMove`.

 If the server isn't capable of `Move` then rclone simulates it with